junhoyeo/tokscale

 - Interactive TUI Mode - Beautiful terminal UI powered by Ratatui (default mode)

-- 6 interactive views: Overview, Models, Daily, Hourly, Stats, Agents
+- 6 interactive views: Overview, Models, Daily, Hourly, Stats, Agents (plus an optional Minutely view, opt-in via

-- Keyboard & mouse navigation
+minutelyTabEnabled) - Keyboard & mouse navigation

 - GitHub-style contribution graph with 9 color themes